Gunbon223/FlappyBird/README.md

 To open and run the project, follow these steps:

-1. Open the project in your Integrated Development Environment (IDE).
+1. Open the project in your IDE.

 2. Locate and run the `DesktopLauncher` class in the 'desktop' package.